hanfried/hanfried-bookmarks/README.md

         5. Use service mesh
         6. Be open for framework specific solutions
         7. Be prepared for rollback
+    -   <https://itnext.io/before-you-use-kustomize-eaa9529cdd19>  - Advantages/Disadvantages of Kustomize vs Helm

 2. Linters

     -   <https://github.com/instrumenta/kubeval/>
     -   <https://helm.sh/docs/helm/helm_lint>
+    -   <https://sonobuoy.io/> - diagnostic tool that makes it easier to understand the state of a Kubernetes cluster by running a choice of configuration tests in an accessible and non-destructive manner
+        -   Conformance Testing
+        -   Workload Debugging
+        -   Custom Tests and Data Collection

 3. Kubernetes Security     :Security: